Aryan-Shrivastva/Dockerized-Service/SECRETS.md

-# GitHub Actions Secrets Configuration
+# GitHub Actions Configuration Guide

-This document outlines the required secrets for the CI/CD pipeline.
+This document outlines the CI/CD setup and deployment configuration.

+## Current Workflow Status

+### Active Workflows
+1. **CI - Build and Test** (`ci.yml`) - Runs on every push and PR
+   - Runs automated tests
+   - Builds and pushes Docker image to GitHub Container Registry
+   - No secrets required for basic CI

+2. **Manual Deploy to Production** (`deploy-manual.yml`) - Manual deployment trigger
+   - Requires secrets to be configured
+   - Can be triggered manually from GitHub Actions tab
+   - Deploys to remote server

-## Required Repository Secrets
+## Required Repository Secrets (for deployment only)

 Navigate to your GitHub repository → Settings → Secrets and variables → Actions to add these secrets: